 On the day of your cataract surgery, your doctor may administer local anaesthesia to numb the area.
 In some cases, you may also be given a sedative to help you relax.

 The doctor will also instil eyedrops to dilate your pupil.

-Micro-incision phacoemulsification is the current global standard of cataract removal.
-It uses ultrasound energy to liquify the cataract enabling the emulsified cataract to be removed through a small wound.
+Micro-incision phacoemulsification uses ultrasound energy to liquify the cataract enabling the emulsified cataract to be removed through a small wound.
 With incision sizes of between 2 and 3mm in width, stitches are usually not required as the wounds are self-sealing, allowing for greater comfort and improved speed of recovery.

-Laser-assisted cataract surgery holds great potential as the next phase in the development of minimally invasive cataract surgery.
+Laser-assisted cataract surgery holds potential as the next phase in the development of minimally invasive cataract surgery.
 Laser energy is used to automate some of the more difficult steps of the surgery.
-It promises reduced ultrasound power utilisation, improved wound construction, greater predictability in lens positioning and advantages in some forms of complex cataract surgery.
+It aims to reduce ultrasound power utilisation, to improve wound construction, to provide greater predictability in lens positioning and advantages in some forms of complex cataract surgery.

 What should you avoid after cataract surgery?

 As with any medical procedures, you can expect some discomfort in the first few days after surgery.
 Your doctor will ask you to wear a protective eye shield and may prescribe a steroid-based eyedrop to keep inflammation at bay.